-The best man’s job starts well before the stag night, and his tasks are many and varied.
+The best man’s job starts well before the stag night!
 A great best man is there throughout the wedding planning as a key supporter to the groom, doing all he can to make his life easier.
-Read on for the best man’s guide to wedding planning!
+Read on for the best man’s guide to wedding planning.

 1) Meet the Parents

-If you’ve been blessed with the all-important job of being the best man, a good start is to meet with the bride, groom and their parents to chat about how you can help with the wedding arrangements.
-If you don’t already know each other, it’s a great chance to meet the family before the big day, and you’ll earn major brownie points for being keen and well-organised!
+If you’ve been honoured with the important job of being the best man, a good start is to meet with the bride, groom and their parents to chat about how you can help with the wedding arrangements.
+If you don’t already know each other, it’s a great chance to meet the family before the big day, and you’ll earn major brownie points for being keen and well-organised.

 Ideally, this chat should happen as soon as possible.
 This will give everyone a chance to have their say, and duties can be properly allocated.
 If there’s anything you’re unsure about or don’t feel confident doing, speak up.
 The last thing you want to do is take responsibility for something you’re not comfortable with.

 Above, left to to right: London Hilton on Park Lane | Kinnettles Castle by AmaZing Venues

 Pay a visit to the chosen ceremony and reception venues.
 If the wedding is taking place abroad or is otherwise out-of-the-way, obviously this might not be possible, but if you don’t have far to travel, go and suss things out.
 By familiarising yourself with the layouts you’ll feel much more prepared on the day.
 And if you’re super efficient, make a note of things like journey times between venues, locations of entrances and exits, facilities like toilets and car parks, and guest access, particularly if there will be elderly or disabled guests.

 Above, clockwise from the top: Leanne and Chris’s Italian Real Wedding | Vintage Meets Circus Meets Festival – Lucy and Adam’s Real Wedding | Hugh Harris Formal Menswear